chenyiyun573/ImagingBySinglePhotodiode/readme.md

 This lab aimed to image with a single photodiode and a projector This respository is my note for this lab.
-CopyRight@ChenYiyun

 <br/>
 This lab use (Launchpad)MSP-EXP430F5529LP, the sensor circuit connected to P6.0